MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [Python](#tab/python)

-For examples of all the available cards, see the [Python cards sample](https://aka.ms/bot-cards-python-sample-code).
+For examples of all the available cards, see the [Using cards](https://aka.ms/bot-cards-python-sample-code) sample.

 **dialogs/main_dialog.py**